Ecocide: The Forgotten War Crime

 However, efforts are being made by Ukraine’s government to achieve a green transition and are actively considering paths to redevelop that include nature-preserving and low carbon initiatives.

-A UN report released in September of this year estimated that less than 10 per cent of contaminated waste is being managed properly in Palestine, with much of it being burned or dumped into the sea, because there is nowhere else for it to go.
+A UN report released in September 2025 estimated that less than 10 per cent of contaminated waste is being managed properly in Palestine, with much of it being burned or dumped into the sea, because there is nowhere else for it to go.
 Mountains of rubbish have been piling up for months.

 Across the world from Sudan to Myanmar, conflicts continue to rage, and the environment is the least considered player, always an afterthought in the quest.
 However, as ecosystems are treated as collateral damage, they should be reframed as casualties of deliberate strategy as well as every human life.